10 Types of Loyalty Program and How You Can Implement Them

 Similarly, Airline frequent flyer programs, such as Delta SkyMiles, allow customers to accumulate miles with each flight.
 These miles can be redeemed for free flights, seat upgrades, or other travel perks, encouraging customers to continue flying with the airline.

-Both examples showcase how earn & burn programs incentivize customer loyalty by offering clear rewards in exchange for ongoing purchases.
+Both examples showcase how point-based loyalty programs incentivize customer loyalty by offering clear rewards in exchange for ongoing purchases.
 This system helps businesses boost customer retention and drive more frequent purchases, while customers enjoy the satisfaction of earning tangible rewards they can use to save money or enjoy extra benefits.

 A prime example of a tiered loyalty program is Sephora's Beauty Insider Program.
 Sephora offers three levels: Insider, VIB (Very Important Beauty), and VIB Rouge.
 Customers start at the Insider level and earn points with each purchase.
 As they spend more, they move to higher tiers, unlocking better rewards such as exclusive discounts, early access to new products, and personalized beauty services.